Next-AI-Labs-Inc/agent-swarm/WRITE.md

 $AGENT_SWARM_PATH/scripts/log_memory.sh \
   --repo "gptcoach-api" \
   --type "intent" \
-  --context "Session creation validation flow in POST /api/sessions" \
+  --context "When user submits login form to POST /api/sessions" \
   --lesson "When user submits login form, request hits POST /api/sessions endpoint.
 Validation does NOT happen in AuthMiddleware (like other routes) because SessionsController.create() needs access to unvalidated user object to initialize session with partial data before full auth completes.
 If validation were in middleware, middleware would reject request before controller could create session record.
 This is single source of truth for session creation - no other endpoint creates sessions - so validation logic must live here in controller where session creation happens." \
   --tags "api,sessions,validation,architecture,auth-flow" \
   --confidence 9